 A wait state generator was implemented using the chip select as the sensing signal.
 This was necessary to comply with NSC800 wait state timing.
 The wait generator provides 2 microseconds of access time, which is more than adequate to meet clock chip timing requirements.
-Pull-down resistors were added to all clock input pins to quarantee no floating inputs during power down.
+Pull-down resistors were added to all clock input pins to quarantee no. floating inputs during power down.
 This ensures that the CMOS clock does not draw excessive current from the battery during power down.
 A diode isolates 5-volt system from the battery (A 3.4-volt Tadiran nonrechargeable lithium cell was used in this application).
-The battery is isolated from the 5-volt supply using a circuit comprised of PNP and NPN transistors along with a zener diode.
+The battery is isolated from the 5-volt supply using a circuit comprised of PNP andtoNPN transistors along with a zener diode.
 The zener diode value was selected such that the combined voltage drop of the zener and the base emitter of the NPN transistor was greater than the battery voltage.
-This ensures no current will be drawn from the battery by the 5-volt supply when power
+This ensures no current will be drawn from the battery by the 5-volt supply when power failure occurs

 The battery is non rechargeable, but allows up to 10 microamps of charge current without damaging the cell.
 An LM139 voltage comparator and LM385-2.5 voltage reference were used to sense the 5-volt system supply.
-The trip point was adjusted such that when the 5-volt supply dropped to 4.6 volts, the comparator switched from low to high.
-Observation of the comparator output showed oscillation, but caused no malfunction.
+The trip point was adjusted such that when the 5-volt supply dropped to 4.6 volts, the comparator output showed oscillation, but caused no malfunction.
 The duration of the oscillation was about 100 microseconds.
-Burst noise on the 5-volt supply was about 0.5 volts peak to peak.
+Burst noise on the 5-volt supply was about 0.5 volts peak.
 For the circuitry implemented, the 5-volt supply should fall no faster than 1 volt per millisecond.
-This rate allows 100 microseconds for deselect to take place while the supply is falling from 4.6 volts to 4.5 volts.
+This rate allows 100 microseconds for deselect to take place while the supply is falling from 4.6 volts.
 Thus, deselect occurs while the system is stable.